Robinpig/Note/docs/CS/Java/Netty/Netty.md

 ### Combining and Slicing ChannelBuffers
 When transfering data between communication layers, data often needs to be combined or sliced.
 For example, if a payload is split over multiple packages, it often needs to be be combined for decoding.
 Traditionally, data from the multiple packages are combined by copying them into a new byte buffer.
 Netty supports a zero-copy approach where by a ChannelBuffer "points" to the required buffers hence eliminating the need to perform a copy.

 ### Universal Asynchronous I/O API

 Traditional I/O APIs in Java provide different types and methods for different transport types.
-Netty has a universal asynchronous I/O interface called a Channel, which abstracts away all operations required for point-to-point communication.
+Netty has a universal asynchronous I/O interface called a [Chanel](/docs/CS/Java/Netty/Channel.md), which abstracts away all operations required for point-to-point communication.
 That is, once you wrote your application on one Netty transport, your application can run on other Netty transports.

 ### Event Model based on the Interceptor Chain Pattern